ozgurcd/kamaji/docs/HOW_TO_USE.md

 ## 2. `BUILD.yaml` for Terraform

-Within a Terraform directory, create a `BUILD.yaml` defining the targets (such as “staging”, “production”):
+Within a Terraform directory, create a `BUILD.yaml` file that defines the targets (such as "staging" or "production"):
 ```yaml
 ---
 targets: